deakinmt/entsoe_outage_models/README.md

 Limitations:
 - By default, 'outages' which result in the output being 1.33 times greater than the generator nominal power are neglected.
+- By default, we ignore outages on wind/solar/hydro run of river.
 -